Of Mice & Men (band): Another Miracle (2025–present)

 On May 8, 2025, the band released the single, "Another Miracle", as well as their signing to Century Media Records.
-On July 10, 2025 the band announced their upcoming ninth studio album, Another Miracle, set to be released on November 14, 2025.
+On July 10, 2025, the band announced their upcoming ninth studio album, Another Miracle, set to be released on November 14, 2025.
 On the same day, the album's second single, "Wake Up", was released.

 Musical style and influences

-Of Mice & Men have been described as metalcore, hard rock, post-hardcore, nu metal, alternative metal, melodic metalcore, heavy metal, and melodic hardcore.
+Of Mice & Men have been described as metalcore, hard rock, post-hardcore, nu metal, nu metalcore, alternative metal, melodic metalcore, heavy metal, alternative rock and melodic hardcore.
 The band's debut self-titled album has been considered a typical metalcore album comparable with the work of the Devil Wears Prada, We Came as Romans, and Austin Carlile's former band Attack Attack!, and to contain elements of post-hardcore Their second album, The Flood, was described as atypical to modern metalcore and more melodic than their earlier work, and as featuring some nu metal songs.
 Their third album, Restoring Force, incorporated a lot more nu metal elements into their sound, with a Rock Sound review describing the album's style as a mixture of nu metal and metalcore.
 Their fourth album, Cold World, saw them embracing the nu metal sound heard from Restoring Force with the album taking influence from early-2000s nu metal.
 Their fifth album, Defy, marked the first album without founding vocalist Austin Carlile with the band's bassist Aaron Pauley taking over both clean and unclean vocals.
 The album also marked the return to their heavy sound, however still keeping elements from their fourth album.

 The band's style employs a contrast between harsh vocals and standard singing.
 Currently, frontman/bassist Aaron Pauley performs both techniques.

-Of Mice & Men's influences include bands such as Alice in Chains, Deftones, Incubus, Korn, Limp Bizkit, Linkin Park, Papa Roach, P.O.D., Rage Against the Machine, Slipknot, Staind and Tool.
+Of Mice & Men's influences include bands such as Alice in Chains, Deftones, Incubus, Korn, Limp Bizkit, Linkin Park, Papa Roach, P.O.D., Rage Against the Machine, Slipknot, Staind, Pressure 4-5, Emmure, As I lay Dying, Norma Jean, Converge, Lamb of God, Guns N' Roses, Blink-182, Green Day, Sigur Rós, Mansions, Alanis Morissette, The Mars Volta, and Tool.